Our Curriculum Intent

 In Nursery and Reception children will follow the Early Years Foundation Stage Framework.
 It includes the following key areas:

 Personal, Social and Emotional Development

 Expressive Arts and Design

 These areas underpin the organisation of the learning environment, the activities provided for children and the monitoring of children's progress and development.

 In Key Stage One and Key Stage Two, children are taught the standards and skills required in the 2014 National Curriculum for both core (English, Mathematics and Science) and foundation subjects (History, Geography, Computing, Music, Art, Design and Technology, Physical Education, Life Lessons, Religious Education and Modern Foreign Language).

-At Birkdale we worked hard to ensure that changes to the new national curriculum in 2014 were smooth and through our planning since, we have endeavoured to ensure that all learning is matched to the individual needs of our children.
+At Birkdale we aim to ensure that all learning is matched to the individual needs of our children.
 As far as possible a cross-curricular, thematic approach is used to teach the core and foundation subjects.
-A theme is selected and applied across a year group each term.
 By adding this dimension to learning we are able to provide opportunities for key skills to develop across the curriculum and to cultivate creative thinking.
 We aim for our curriculum to be exciting and to inspire children to nurture a passion for learning, encouraging inquisitiveness and confidence in our pupils.

 During the year we have theme weeks, such as Arts Week and Design and Technology Week, which allow children to develop their skills in a more focused approach.
+We have various celebration days throughout the year too.
 There are also educational visits which reinforce the learning which takes place in the classroom.

 Please see our year group learning overviews that are published below for further information.
 Furthermore, if you have any questions about what your child is learning please contact your child's class teacher to arrange an appointment to discuss further.